pspete/psPAS/docs/collections/_docs/10-compatibility.md

   - Supports:
     - Changing password to specific value.
     - Changing password only in the vault.
-- The Classic API endpoint can be used by:
+- The 1st gen API endpoint can be used by:
   - Using the `-ImmediateChangeByCPM` parameter.
-  - Specifying the `-UseClassicAPI` parameter.
+  - Specifying the `-UseGen1API` parameter.

 ### New-PASPSMSession